Frustrated by Trump’s threats, some Canadians canceling trips to the United States

 VANCOUVER, British Columbia (AP) — Making the trip from Vancouver to Seattle to watch baseball’s Toronto Blue Jays play the Mariners has been a tradition for Peter Mulholland and his wife, but not this year.

-Mulholland was already frustrated over U.S. President Donald Trumps threats of crippling tariffs on imported goods from Canada and talk about the country becoming the 51st state.
-The final straw came when Trump referred to Ukraine President Volodymyr Zelensky as a dictator.
+Mulholland was already frustrated over U.S. President Donald Trump’s threats of crippling tariffs on imported goods from Canada and talk about the country becoming the 51st state.
+The final straw came when Trump referred to Ukraine President Volodymyr Zelenskyy as a dictator.

 Mulholland is one of a growing number of Canadian who are choosing not to vacation in the U.S. this year.